Git Quick Start Guide

 $ nano .git/config

-# Edit .git/config, adding multiple repository addresses
+# Edit .git/config and fill in multiple repository addresses

 [remote "blog"]